Heavy D & The Boyz Drop Blue Funk Album – Today in Hip-Hop

 Jan.
 12, 1993: After releasing three successful albums between 1987 and 1991, Heavy D & the Boyz released their fourth studio album, Blue Funk, on Jan.
 12, 1993, via Uptown Records.

 Blue Funk saw most of its production done by Tony Dofat, DJ Premier and Pete Rock, as well as Jesse West.
-The result of said production was a memorable LP that provided a sound unlike their preceding work.
-The LP included guest appearances by Terri & Monica, 3rd Eye, The Notorious B.I.G., Busta Rhymes, Gang Starr and Rob-O.
+The aforementioned producers delivered memorable production that offered a sound unlike their preceding work.
+The 13-song collection also included guest appearances from the late The Notorious B.I.G., Busta Rhymes, Gang Starr, Rob-O, Terri & Monica and 3rd Eye.

-One of the most significant aspects of Blue Funk is how much grittier this album was compared to the previous three.
-The project had much more of a street edge to it that had people wondering if it's really Heavy D spitting those rhymes on tracks like "Who's the Man."
-Other records that stood out were "Blue Funk," "Truthful" and the widely acclaimed posse-cut, "A Buncha N----s," which plays like an old-school cypher, displaying competitive rap at its finest.
+One of the most significant aspects on the project was how much grittier the music was compared to the previous three albums.
+The LP had much more of a street edge to it that had people wondering if it's really Heavy D spitting those abrasive rhymes on songs like "Who's the Man."
+Other highlights include "Blue Funk," "Truthful" and the celebrated posse track, "A Buncha Niggas" featuring 3rd Eye, the late Guru, Biggie, Rob-O and Bussa-Buss, which feels like an old-school cypher of rap's finest lyricists.

 Blue Funk debuted at No. 7 on the Billboard Top R&B/Hip-Hop Albums chart and at No. 48 on the Billboard 200 for the week ending Jan.
 30, 1993.
 Two months later, on March 17, 1993, the LP was certified gold by the Recording Academy Association of America (RIAA) for 500,000 copies sold in the U.S.